 I guess in Houston, things felt so easy and it seemed like a fluke that I was relatively successful with teaching and music and all.
 I think the fact that I never had to try to find work made it seem like a fluke, or maybe even an accident, and I always had this feeling that I was just doing these things because they couldn’t find anyone better.
 But now I have put myself out there– this new hayseed from Texas looking for work doing something I always felt like I was adequate at best, but that is appearing not to be true.
 What an interesting turn of events, and a beautiful turn at that.
 Could it be that I really am a worthwhile person?
 I mean, maybe even more than that?
 An exceptional person?

 Yesterday Tye and I had a conversation quite similar to one I had with Chef Mark Sunday night.
 Just about choosing to have success, and also doing things regardless of fear level.
-Seems to work really. not to mention the fact that everyone I have encountered her in New york seems genuinely interested in cultivating success for those around them.
+Seems to work really. not to mention the fact that everyone I have encountered her in New York seems genuinely interested in cultivating success for those around them.
 You know, in terms of extending goodwill, suggestions, connections and such.
 Where are these cold and mean people that I have heard so much about?
-Every single person I have asked for directions on the street have stopped and made a point of direcing me clearly to where I needed to go, many asking where I moved from, what I am doing here.
+Every single person I have asked for directions on the street have stopped and made a point of directing me clearly to where I needed to go, many asking where I moved from, what I am doing here.
 I love those conversations that go on for a block or so with random strangers walking in the same direction, until one has to make a turn or enter a building.

 So yeah.
 I am happy to be here.